superarts/superarts.github.io/portfolio/index.md

 permalink: /portfolio/
 ---

+To whom it may concern,

+I’m a senior mobile developer who’s focusing on iOS and Android development for more than 7 years, and have been working as a senior developer for 10 years.
+Previously I worked in China and Singapore since 2004, and I’ve been working in Australian for 4.5 years.

+I’m living in Sydney at the moment, and wish to work as a tech lead or senior developer in the US.
+Please contact me if offering me E3 visa sponsorship is an option for your company.
+Any and all help would be much appreciated.

+Please check my website for my resume online: superarts.org/resume

+Profile
+---

+- iOS Projects involved include: FitFox, Music Charts Player, Flipevent, Citibank Singapore, Citibank Australia, PAssionCard, Pingan Bank, and various independent apps including Melbourne Directory, Super File Viewer, Wiki Quiz HD, Unofficial Google Mate, aGun, etc.
+- Created various commercial Android apps including Android Antivirus & Security, etc.
+- Proficient with UIKit, CoreLocations, MapKit, StoreKit, MediaPlayer, MessageUI, and AddressBook Frameworks.
+Familiar with OpenGLES, AudioToolbox, AVFoundation, CoreGraphics, QuartzCore, OpenAL Frameworks, Git, and Android SDK.
+- Also have some experience in mobile website development.
+- Good at UI and function design, implementation, and testing.
+Familiar with App Store and Android Market publishing process, affiliate marketing analyze, iDP / Google account, development environment setup, version control, etc.
+- Agile development experience.
+Responsible and good at learning.
+Teamwork spirit.

 Black Citrus, Sydney, April 2015 - Now
 ===
 - Working on an iOS project as the lead mobile developer.